cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          supported

 compiler options:
-  -y, --syntax {STRICT,MIXED,RELAXED}
-                         specifies syntactic mode used to compile the source code -t, --target {6,6.0,7,7.0,7.0w,7.1,7.1w,7w,8,8.0,8.0w,8w}
+  -t, --target {6,6.0,7,7.0,7.0w,7.1,7.1w,7w,8,8.0,8.0w,8w}
-                         selects target processor version and edition ('w' suffix specifies the world processor) -i, --instruction-limit {1..100000}
+                         selects target processor version and edition ('w' suffix specifies the world processor) -y, --syntax {strict,mixed,relaxed}
+                         specifies syntactic mode used to compile the source code -i, --instruction-limit {1..100000}
-                         sets the maximal number of instructions for the speed optimizations -e, --passes {1..1000}
+                         sets the maximal number of instructions for the speed optimizations -g, --goal {size,speed,auto}
-                         sets maximal number of optimization passes to be made -g, --goal {SIZE,SPEED,AUTO}
                          sets  code  generation  goal:  minimize  code   size,   minimize  execution  speed,  or  choose automatically
-  -r, --remarks {NONE,COMMENTS,PASSIVE,ACTIVE}
+  -e, --passes {1..1000}
+                         sets maximal number of optimization passes to be made -r, --remarks {none,comments,passive,active}
-                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) --function-prefix {short,long}
+                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) --boundary-checks {none,assert,minimal,simple,described}
+                         governs the runtime checks generated by compiler to  catch indexes out of bounds when accessing internal array elements --function-prefix {short,long}
                          specifies the how the function prefix of  local  variables  is generated (either a short common prefix for all functions, or a potentially long prefix derived from function name) --link-guards {true,false}
-                         when set to true,  generates  code  to  ensure  each  declared  linked  block  is linked to the processor before the program runs --boundary-checks {NONE,ASSERT,MINIMAL,SIMPLE,DESCRIBED}
+                         when set to true,  generates  code  to  ensure  each  declared  linked  block  is linked to the processor before the program runs --no-signature         prevents appending a signature "Compiled  by  Mindcode  - github.com/cardillan/mindcode" at the end of the final code --printflush {true,false}
-                         governs the runtime checks generated by compiler to  catch indexes out of bounds when accessing internal array elements --printflush {true,false}
-                         when set to true, automatically  adds  a  'printflush  message'  instruction  at the end of the program if one is missing --sort-variables [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} ...]]
+                         when set to true, automatically  adds  a  'printflush  message'  instruction  at the end of the program if one is missing --sort-variables [{linked,params,globals,main,locals,all,none} [{linked,params,globals,main,locals,all,none} ...]]
                          prepends the final  code  with  instructions  which  ensure  variables  are  created inside the processor in a defined order.
 The variables are  sorted according to their categories in order, and then alphabetically.
 Category ALL  represents  all remaining, not-yet processed variables.
                          When --sort-variables is given  without  specifying  any  category,  LINKED PARAMS GLOBALS MAIN LOCALS are used.
-  --no-signature         prevents appending a signature "Compiled  by  Mindcode  - github.com/cardillan/mindcode" at the
-                         end of the final code

 optimization levels:
   Options to specify global  and  individual  optimization  levels.
 Individual  optimizers  use  global  level when not